ericwayman01/probitlcm/README.rst

 probitlcm
 =========

-The ``probitlcm`` package implements the model described in the `manuscript <http://arxiv.org/abs/2408.13143>`_
+The ``probitlcm`` package implements the model described in the `manuscript <https://doi.org/10.1007/s41237-025-00271-8>`_

   Eric Alan Wayman, Steven Andrew Culpepper, Jeff Douglas, and Jesse Bowers.
-"A restricted latent class model with polytomous attributes and respondent-level covariates." arXiv preprint arXiv:2408.13143, 2024.
+"A restricted latent class model with polytomous attributes and respondent-level covariates." *Behaviormetrika*, 2025.

 If you make use of this software, please cite the above.